-SPLAT! imports Longley-Rice model parameter data from files having the same base name as the transmitter site QTH file, but with a .lrp extension, thus providing simple and accurate correlation between these associated data sets.
-The format for the Longley-Rice model parameter files is as follows (wnjt.lrp):
+SPLAT! imports Longley-Rice model parameter data from fi les having the same base name as the transmitter site QTH fi le, but carrying a .lrp extension, thus providing simple and accurate correlation between these associated data sets.
+The format for the Longley-Rice model parameter fi les is as follows (wnjt.lrp):

-15.000 ; Earth Dielectric Constant (Relative permittivity) 0.005 ; Earth Conductivity (Siemens per meter) 301.000 ; Atmospheric Bending Constant (N-units) 700.000 ; Frequency in MHz (20 MHz to 20 GHz) 5 ; Radio Climate (5 = Continental Temperate) 0 ; Polarization (0 = Horizontal, 1 = Vertical) 0.5 ; Fraction of situations (50% of locations)

-0.5 ; Fraction of time (50% of the time)
+15.000 ; Earth Dielectric Constant (Relative permittivity) 0.005 ; Earth Conductivity (Siemens per meter) 301.000 ; Atmospheric Bending Constant (N-units) 700.000 ; Frequency in MHz (20 MHz to 20 GHz) 5 ; Radio Climate (5 = Continental Temperate) 0 ; Polarization (0 = Horizontal, 1 = Vertical) 0.5 ; Fraction of situations (50% of locations) 0.5 ; Fraction of time (50% of the time)

-If an LRP file corresponding to the tx_site QTH file cannot be found, SPLAT! scans the current working directory for the file "splat.lrp".
-If this file cannot be found, then the default parameters listed above will be assigned by SPLAT! and a corresponding "splat.lrp" file containing this data will be written to the current working directory. "splat.lrp" can then be edited by the user as needed.
+If an LRP fi le corresponding to the tx\site QTH fi le cannot be found, SPLAT! scans the current working directory for the fi le "splat.lrp".
+If this fi le cannot be found, then the default parameters listed above will be assigned by SPLAT! and a corresponding "splat.lrp" fi le containing this data will be written to the current working directory.